subsquid/docs/docs/develop-a-squid/typegen/squid-evm-typegen.md

 ## EVM logs

-The Ethereum Virtual Machine smart contract is bytecode deployed on an EVM-capable blockchain.
+The Ethereum Virtual Machine smart contract is a bytecode deployed on an EVM-capable blockchain.
 There could be several functions in a contract.
 An _Application Binary Interface_ is the interface between two program modules, one of which is often at the level of machine code.
 The interface is the de facto method for encoding/decoding data into/out of the machine code.

 An ABI is necessary so that you can specify which function in the contract to invoke, as well as get a guarantee that the function will return data in the format you are expecting.